The string topology coproduct on complex and quaternionic projective space: Critical manifolds in the free loop space of projective spaces

-With $\gamma$ and $\sigma$ as before, note that there is precisely one conjugate point $\sigma(\tfrac{1}{2}) = a$ along $\sigma$.
+Before we turn to the completing manifolds, let us note a property of the conjugate points along the closed geodesics in $M$.
+With $\gamma$ and $\sigma$ as before, note that there is precisely one conjugate point $\sigma(\tfrac{1}{2}) = a$ along $\sigma$, see \cite[Proposition 3.35]{besse:1978}.
+Moreover, the index of $\sigma$ is equal to $\lambda$, since the index of a closed geodesic on a compact symmetric space is equal to the sum of the multiplicity of the interior conjugate points, see again \cite[Proposition 3.35]{besse:1978} and \cite{ziller:1977}.
 Denote the isotropy group of this point with respect to the action of $K$ by $K_a$.
 It is well-known that